AbhilashAynipully/BankCustomerChurnPredictor/README.md

 **Hyperparameter Optimisation**

 We chose top 2 ML Algorithms basis Cross Validation Search (GridSearchCV) and did a hyperparameter optimisation for both.
-Intention was to conduct a detailed hyperparameter testing however due to shortage of time and resource it couldn't be done.
+My intention was to conduct a detailed hyperparameter testing.
+However due to shortage of time and resources, it is not done.

 1. **Adaboost Classsifier**